My Awkward Senpai: Manga

 Written and illustrated by Makoto Kudo, My Awkward Senpai initially began as a webcomic published on Kudo's Twitter account published on March 2, 2019.
-It later began serialization in Square Enix's seinen manga magazine Young Gangan on December 6, 2019.
-Its chapters have been collected into ten tankōbon volumes as of September 2025.
+It was later serialized in Square Enix's seinen manga magazine Young Gangan from December 6, 2019, to February 6, 2026.
+Its chapters have been collected into eleven tankōbon volumes released from March 25, 2020, to February 25, 2026.
 The series is published in English by Comikey and by Square Enix through their Manga UP!
 Global app.